aurorascharff/rsc-workshop/STEPS-4h.md

 - Kode contact button: dont need to mark as use client.
 Why?
 Reload hvis det feiler.
 Legg til likevel.
 Husk å fikse href med q.
 - Excalidraw tree, minimalt med JS på client.
 Etterhvert som vi skalerer blir dette viktigere.

-## App: Add transition and ContactButton sidebar
+## (App): Add transition and ContactButton sidebar

+- Make getContact slow
 - Have you ever used a transition?
 - Transitions mark a state update as non urgent and allow the app to handle other actions while it´s happening.
 Concurrent feature in React 18.
 - Explain next.js navigations are transitions, can always be cancelled